awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-disaster-recovery.md

 To reset the `rds.global_db_rpo` parameter, use the Amazon RDS API [ ResetDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ResetDBClusterParameterGroup.html) operation\.

-## Manually recovering an Amazon Aurora global database from an unplanned outage<a name="aurora-global-database-failover"></a>
+## Recovering an Amazon Aurora global database from an unplanned outage<a name="aurora-global-database-failover"></a>

 On very rare occasions, your Aurora global database might experience an unexpected outage in its primary AWS Region\.
 If this happens, your primary Aurora DB cluster and its writer node aren't available, and the replication between the primary cluster and the secondaries ceases\.
-To minimize both downtime \(RTO\) and data loss \(RPO\), you can work quickly to effect a manual cross\-Region failover and reconstruct your Aurora global database\.
+To minimize both downtime \(RTO\) and data loss \(RPO\), you can work quickly to perform a cross\-Region failover and reconstruct your Aurora global database\.

 **Tip**
-We recommend that you understand this manual process before using it\.
+We recommend that you understand this process before using it\.
 Have a plan ready to quickly proceed at the first sign of a Region\-wide issue\.
 Be ready to identify the secondary Region with the least lag time\.
 Use Amazon CloudWatch regularly to track lag times for the secondary clusters\.

-**To manually failover to a secondary cluster after an unplanned outage in the primary Region**
+**To failover to a secondary cluster after an unplanned outage in the primary Region**

 1. Stop issuing DML statements and other write operations to the primary Aurora DB cluster in the AWS Region with the outage\.